 The CPK isoenzymes test measures the levels of three different enzymes in your blood.
 It helps determine whether you carry the gene for muscular dystrophy or not.
 The three isoenzymes measured are creatine phosphokinase (CPK), myoglobin, and lactate dehydrogenase (LDH).
 All three are important proteins that help regulate muscle health and function.

 Lactate dehydrogenase (LDH), present in red blood cells and other tissues such as skeletal muscle fibers and heart tissue walls, aids in the breakdown of lactic acid produced by exercising muscles.
 This enzyme plays a role in breaking down lactic acid produced by exercising muscles, so high LDH concentrations may point towards intense physical activity causing fatigue or overtraining syndrome caused by excessive exercise without adequate rest periods between workouts.
-Low LDH values could signal problems with red blood cell production due to bone marrow disorders like leukemia or thalassemia among others.
+Low LDH values could signal problems with red blood cell production due to bone marrow disorders like leukemia or thalassemia, among others.
+Another condition that may cause elevated LDH levels is tissue death, such as lung tissue death (pulmonary infarction) or heart tissue death (myocardial infarction).

 Understanding what each component of the CPK Isoenzymes Test means will help you better understand any abnormal results from this lab test and make informed decisions about your health care needs accordingly.